 A collection of prayers and liturgies written for the Kentucky Council of Churches.

 Huffington Post has this great collection of prayers from different faith perspectives.

-This prayer, which I read on re:Worship, was originally posted on Engageworship.org a few days ago.
+This prayer, which I read on re:Worship, was originally posted on Engageworship.org.
 It is designed to help congregations reflect on their memories, and centre around God and how he meets us in tragedy.
 There is a PowerPoint you can download, or you could just print the words in a service booklet.

 And an almost overwhelming but great collection of resources of all kinds for 9/11 Anniversary from textweek.com